This will be a complete guide to Buddhist chanting meditation for beginners.

 What is a good chant for meditation?

 The best mantra for meditation is “Om”.
 This is the universal sound and one of the simplest sounds to meditate on.
-If you are Buddhist or Hindu, you might like to use sacred mantras, which have various benefits depending on what mantra you chant.
+If you are Buddhist or Hindu, you might like to use sacred mantras, which have various benefits depending on which mantra you chant.

 What are the benefits?